Change will eliminate 200 million single-use plastic straws per year from nearly 1,500 stores across Japan

 Made of FSC® certified paper, the new paper straw and package are produced exclusively for Starbucks Japan

 The new standard-sized paper straws will be available in select stores beginning in January, with a complete rollout to all stores across the Japan market by March.
-Large-sized straws for Frappuccino? blended beverages will be available in all store by May.
+Large-sized straws for Frappuccino blended beverages will be available in all store by May.
 All paper straws will come in paper packaging with positive messages about sustainability.
-Straws made from plant-based PLA plastic will be available upon request.

 “Since we announced our global commitment to eliminate single-use plastic straws across all stores by the end of 2020, Starbucks Japan has focused tirelessly on finding a straw alternative that meets our quality standards,” said Takafumi Minaguchi, representative director and ceo, Starbucks Japan.
 “We’re pleased to announce that we’ve achieved our goal.
 As technologies and innovations evolve, we see opportunities to continue to develop the premium Starbucks Experience our customers love in a sustainable way.”